-Further, as Nunavummiut we have to take pride in the fact, as I am of the mind that due to these precautions that COVID-19 has not reached Nunavut yet and we should profusely voice our appreciation to the officials from the Department of Health and this government who are working diligently on this pandemic.
+Further, I am of the mindset that as Nunavummiut we have to take pride in the fact that due to the precautions we have taken, COVID-19 has not yet reached Nunavut and we should voice our great appreciation to the officials from the Department of Health and this government who are working diligently on this pandemic.

-Nonetheless, we must also voice our appreciation to the residents of Nunavut who have had to travel outside of Nunavut and who must endure the 14-day isolation period at the hubs, and they are not allowed out until after this period and we have heard how hard it can be, especially from my constituents.
+Nonetheless, we must also voice our appreciation to the residents of Nunavut who had to travel outside of Nunavut and who must endure the 14-day isolation period at the hubs.
+They are not allowed out until after this period and we have heard how hard it can be, especially from my constituents.
 I also wish to publicly thank those who have gone through this process to return home.

-We must also be grateful to the many people providing assistance and services in the isolation hubs, as an example, in Winnipeg, Pauline and Albert Krause, who operate their own business called "Angiut Safe Ride in the City."
-They provide services to residents who are quarantined over the 14 days, offering goods, meals, and other staples in the isolation hub, and I thank them for providing such essential services.
+We must also be grateful to the many people providing assistance and services in the isolation hubs, like Pauline and Albert Krause in Winnipeg who operate their own business called "Angiut's Safe Ride in the City."
+They provide services to residents who are quarantined over the 14 days, offering goods, meals and other staples delivered to the isolation hub, and I thank them for providing such essential services.

-They were also featured in the CBC National news last night and one even could become emotional at least for me, as I became quite proud of the people who are providing assistance to our residents, Mr. Speaker.
+They were also featured on the CBC National news last night and one even can become emotional, at least for me, as I became quite proud of the people who are providing assistance to our residents, Mr. Speaker.

-Pauline was originally from Whale Cove, and I am especially proud of her as she is now a resident of Winnipeg, and I ask my colleagues to also thank these private business service providers, Pauline and Albert Krause, for providing services during this COVID-19 pandemic and helping to ensure that it doesn't enter Nunavut.
+Mr. Speaker, Pauline is originally from Whale Cove, and I am especially proud of her as she is now a resident of Winnipeg.
+I ask my colleagues to also thank these private business service providers, Pauline and Albert Krause, for providing services during this COVID-19 pandemic and helping to ensure that it doesn't enter Nunavut.
 Thank you, Mr. Speaker.

 Speaker (interpretation): Thank you.
 Members' Statements.
-Member for Amittuq followed by Mr. Qirngnuq, Mr. Kaernerk.
+Member for Amittuq, followed by Member Qirngnuq.
+Mr. Kaernerk.